-In Table 2 we illustrate the amount of ambiguity that occurs in mapping containment endpoints by giving a histogram of the size of |Map| for the contained reads in the D.melanogaster 3R dataset.
+In Table 2 we illustrate the amount of ambiguity that occurs in mapping containment endpoints by giving a histogram of the size of |Map| for the contained reads in the D. mel.
+3R dataset.
 The main thing to observe is that most endpoints map to a unique location with an exponentially vanishing but somewhat irregular tail of multiple location endpoints.
-In effect, the mapping is linear in expected time and very rapid.
+In effect the mapping is linear in expected time and very rapid.

-The shape and size of the string graph for C.jejuni is shown in Figure 3, after transitive reduction and collapsing, and the final solution after flow analysis in Figure 5.
+We illustrate the shape and size of the string graph at various steps in the process with the C. jejuni data set as the automated graph drawing program produces rather unaesthetic results for the larger 3R dataset.
+In Figure 4 we show the graph after transitive reduction and chain collapsing.
+In Figure 5 we show the 4 subproblems that must be solved with min-cost network flow, and in Figure 6 we show the final string graph.
+Note carefully that it is exactly what we desired to compute at the outset.
+The red edges are those that are to be traversed multiple times.
 There are 72 possible tours of the final string graph.
-Seven PCR reactions would resolve the true tour, or in a project with paired end reads, the correct tour would probably be readily apparent.
+Seven PCR reactions would resolve the true tour, or in a project with paired end reads, the correct tour would readily be apparent.